vladimirnani/DjangoCommands/messages/important.md

  - Easier access to user settings and keybindings, now showing both default and user defined files side by side to ease the definition of user settings.

  - Mac OSX users now can select their preferred terminal emulator to be triggered to run the corresponding command.
+Use `osx_terminal` setting.

  - Linux and Mac OSX now can define their preferred shell to run commands in.
 E.g: Bash, Zsh, Fish, etc. It will be checked that the shell executable exists and its accesible and, if not, will fallback to bash.